NHibernate has fast growing community with NHibernate Users mailing list as a place

 Do not use just links in Description, when linked server goes down description is lost in time and developers are not able to recover it even they would like to do that.

-Here is an example how NOT to create JIRA issue:
+Here is an example how NOT to create an issue (on the NHibernate previous issue tracker, JIRA):